In Short (bio)

 I love adventures, especially ones in the outdoors.
 I jump in and go, and don’t mind doing it alone.
-I like wide-open spaces, seeing new things and places, and solitude.
+I like wide-open spaces and solitude.

-I’m interested in the topics of abandonment, identity, rural America, loneliness, love, personal choice, place, home, and boundaries.
-These topics have a recurring theme in my work.
+I like to explore the topics of abandonment, memory, identity, rural America, place, home, and boundaries in my work.

 Three is my lucky number.